 If you do not care for such details, trust in the fact that the lyrics are a mine of thoughts led by the heart of their creator and enhance by a well-balanced music.
 All that to say that whatever the intent of the band, the effect is dizzying and I am fascinated by the music/lyrics associated (or not) with the mentioned characters.

 Whether it is a ballad or not, the songs have a dynamic that I have never heard before and this makes it a very interesting music to listen to.
-Every song is like an onion, containing layers after layer one peels off to discover what’s hiding under.
-I found myself crying as I listened to “Sleep“, stopping breathing a few seconds during “Where do we draw the Line“, “Heal my wounds“, “Carnival of Rust” or “Kamikaze Love“.
+Every song is like an onion, containing layer after layer one peels off to discover what’s hiding under.
+I found myself crying as I listened to “Sleep“, holding my breath a few seconds during “Where do we draw the Line“, “Heal my wounds“, “Carnival of Rust” or “Kamikaze Love“.
 “Stay” and “Lift” put such a smile on my face, I mean a smile of happiness.
 Now, “Jealous Gods“, “Daze“, “Love will come to you” and “Choice Millionaire” hooked me good and proper; “Rumors“, “Brighter than the Sun” and “Rebirth” made me press the replay button a few times.
 Not to mention many other gems that I hope you’ll take the time to discover for you won’t necessarily find them on an album, but rather on EP or a Compilation; trust me, it’s worth the “lookit”.

 I am not sure that this post does the Poets justice, but I guess that through my enthusiasm, you might actually understand how good they are and therefore support them by buying their albums (the seventh album announced for September 2016).
 Support them so they might get a chance to tour in your corner of the world.